-OverviewThe arrangement of atoms and defects in a solid governs its properties.
+The arrangement of atoms and defects in a solid governs its properties.
 Here, we cover the crystal structures and phase diagrams of solid materials.
-Bonding in solids is discussed, including metallic, ionic and molecular crystals, band theory, defects and non-stoichiometry.
-You will be introduced to the synthesis, properties and applications of a wide range of materials and their solid state reactions.
-Applications covered include catalysis, energy materials such as fuel-cells and Li-ion batteries, superconductivity and semiconductors and nanomedicine.
-(Lab component.)
+Bonding in solids is discussed, including metallic, ionic, and molecular crystals, band theory, defects and non-stoichiometry.
+You will be introduced to the synthesis, properties and applications of a wide range of materials and their solid-state reactions.
+Applications covered include catalysis, energy materials such as fuel-cells and Li-ion batteries and nanomedicine.

 This is not available as a wild module.

 Method of assessment

 Assignment 2 (3 hours) – 7.5%

 Practical Lab Reports (3 hours each) – 25%

 Examination (2 hours) – 60%